LaRa

-LaRa (Lander Radioscience) is a Belgian radio science experiment that will be placed onboard Kazachok, planned to be launched in 2022.
+LaRa (Lander Radioscience) was a Belgian radio science experiment that will be placed onboard Kazachok, planned to be launched in 2022.
 LaRa will monitor the Doppler frequency shift of a radio signal traveling between the Martian lander and the Earth.
 These Doppler measurements will be used to precisely observe the orientation and rotation of Mars, leading to a better knowledge of the internal structure of the planet.

+Kazachok was cancelled, and the ExoMars mission was moved to 2028.

 Instrument description

 LaRa will obtain coherent two-way Doppler measurements from the X band radio link between Kazachok and large antennas on Earth, like those of the Deep space network.
 The relative radial velocity between the Earth and the Martian lander is inferred from Doppler shifts measured at the Earth ground stations.
 Masers at the Earth's ground stations ensure the frequency stability.
 Véronique Dehant, scientist at the Royal Observatory of Belgium, is the Principal Investigator of the experiment.

 Antwerp Space N.V., a subsidiary of OHB SE, is the manufacturer of the LaRa instrument.
-The main parts of the transponder are the coherent detector, the transmitter with the Solid-State Power Amplifier, the micro controller unit, the receiver and the power supply unit.
+The main parts of the transponder are the coherent detector, the transmitter with the solid-state power amplifier, the micro controller unit, the receiver and the power supply unit.
 The Allan deviation (quantifying the frequency stability of the signal) of the measurements is expected to be lower than $10^{-13}$at 60 second integration time.

 The LaRa high-performance antennas were designed at the Université catholique de Louvain in Belgium to obtain an optimal antenna gain centered on an elevation (angle of the line-of-sight from the lander to Earth) of about 30° to 55°.
 There will be three antennas: two for the transmission (for redundancy purposes) and one for reception.
 Cables connect the transponder to the three antennas.

 Belgium and the Belgian Federal Science Policy Office (BELSPO) fund the development and the manufacturing of LaRa through ESA's PRODEX program.